rmsrosa/GZRGames.jl/README.md

-# GZGames.jl
+# GZRGames.jl

-Simple games made with GameZero.jl
+Suite of simple games made with GameZero.jl